LLNL/scr/doc/rst/users/integration.rst

 to a file associated with the particular checkpoint name that is returned in :code:`SCR_Start_restart`.
 After the application reads in its checkpoint files, it must call :code:`SCR_Complete_restart` to indicate that it has completed reading its checkpoint files.
+If any process fails to read its checkpoint files, then :code:`SCR_Complete_restart` will indicate failure on all processes and SCR prepares the next most recent checkpoint if one is available, The application can try again with another call to :code:`SCR_Have_restart`.

 Note: For backwards compatibility, the application can provide just a file name in :code:`SCR_Route_file` during restart, where the combination of the current working directory and the provided file name